nicoll-douglas/mp3zy/backend/README.md

 ```

 - `download_id` - The ID associated with a download record.
-- `old_status` - The status of the download on its last update.
 - `status` - The current status of the download.
 - `downloaded_bytes` - The number of bytes already downloaded if the download was started.
 - `total_bytes` - The total number of bytes that is being downloaded if the download was started.